felix-dumit/EasySpotlight/README.md

 ```

-Here is a simple exable of a struct that implements the protocol and becomes indexable.
+Here is a simple example of a struct that implements the protocol and becomes indexable.
 Note also that arrays of `[SpotlightConvertable]` also conform to `SpotlightIndexable`

 ```swift
 struct SimpleStruct:SpotlightConvertable {